OSHA Needlestick Injury Prevention: Protocol, Compliance & First Aid Guide

 Frequently Asked Questions

-What needle stick injury statistics are reported in Naperville, IL hospitals?
+What needle stick injury statistics are reported in Illinois hospitals?

 How often must OSHA require Hepatitis B vaccination boosters for exposed workers?